ChrisCummins/pip-db/Documentation/ProjectPlan.md

 document as secondary features:

 1. A web-accessible GUI to support editing and uploading new data.
-2. Support for NCBI BLAST protein sequence matching \cite{NCBIND}.
+2. Support for NCBI BLAST protein sequence matching (NCBI, ND).

 ## Required Resources